 - Search for WP 2FA in the Search plugins… box on the right and press enter

 Next, you’ll see the WP 2FA setup wizard pop up on your screen.
 Click Let’s get started! to begin setting up your site’s two-factor authentication.

-The next screen of the wizard will require you to pick a two-factor authentication, like a one-time code generated by the Google authenticator app, or a one-time code sent via email.
+The next screen of the wizard will require you to pick a two-factor authentication method, like a one-time code generated by a 2FA app such as Google authenticator app, or a one-time code sent via email.

-- The Google Authenticator app is the most secure method you can use for your site.
+- The 2FA app method is the most secure method you can use for your site.
 For more information on this method, see our Google Authenticator guide.

 - The one-time code via email works for ease of use.
 However, we recommend you opt for the former.
 This is because it’s much easier nowadays to gain access to someone’s mailbox.
 If your email is hacked, the hacker can access your site with 2FA.